 Part I: Siem Reap

 Our time in Siem Reap was in itself almost two vacations in one.
 On one hand, we spent our evenings enjoying the lush gardens at our hotel, open-air restaurants (with delicious food and even delicious-er ambiance), and trolling through the various markets.
-(This is the view from our hotel window.
-Try and imagine the sound of a little fountain, and a cool breeze along with it.)
-On the other hand, we spent our days cycling and cycling and cycling, until POOF an ancient temple would emerge from the jungle and need to be explored.

 On our third, and final, day of cycling, we set out down Siem Reap's main thoroughfare.
 As we kicked off from the curb, our guide said "Stay to the right, keep moving, don't panic.
 Let's go."
 Right.
 Somehow, Jen managed to get a picture of Annelie and I pedaling along surrounded by motorbikes, tuk-tuks, cars and buses.
 I'm so glad I could only see the traffic infront of, and directly beside me.
 Once we pool all our pictures, I'll post that one here for you to see.
 (Mom, maybe you'd better not look.)
 Honestly, I don't even remember what temple we saw that day - I think it was Bakong.
 Later that afternoon, our temple visits complete, we stowed our bikes in the support van and headed for the floating village.
 We sailed past houses, schools, churches, gas stations, libraries, and even a regulation sized basketball court all bobbing along in the river.